sreekanath/Phase-7/AWS/VPC/VPC-VPN.md

 			Create the new admin/normal Users under "User Permissions"

+#### Step-5: Launch public EC2 instance.

+   * Create a new security group while launch the EC2 instance.
-#### Step-5: Update the inbound rules with Open VPN Server SG or IP address.
-PublicIP/32.
+   * Open the port 22 and update the inbound rules with **Open VPN Server's SG** or IP address(i.e, PublicIP/32).
+   * Try to connect to this public EC2 instance.
+(You can't able to connect to the EC2 instance at this time).

 #### Step-6: Normal users of VPN can connect to https://52.4.90.2:943/

-      Where as admins can connect to https://52.4.90.2:943/admin
+      (Where as admins can connect to https://52.4.90.2:943/admin)

-			Once the normal user logged into VPN site, there are few links to download VPN Clients, so that you can directly login to VPN Server through VPN client.
+   * Once the normal user logged into VPN site, there are few links to download VPN Clients, so that you can directly login to VPN Server through VPN client.

-			Before you connect to VPN server (login to the VPN server from the OpenVPN client), check the IP address: http://www.myipaddress.com/
+   * Before you connect to VPN server (login to the VPN server from the OpenVPN client), check the IP address: http://www.myipaddress.com/

-			After you connected to VPN Server, check the IP address: http://www.myipaddress.com/
+   * After you connected to VPN Server, check the IP address: http://www.myipaddress.com/

-#### Step-7: Now, try to connect to your instance (Make sure you completed step-5) from the terminal.
+#### Step-7: Test the connection

+   * Login into VPN serevr either admin/normal user creds.
+   * Try to connect to EC2 instance.
+   * Logout from VPN Serevr, check still the public instance connected.

 #### Step-8: Disconnect from OpenVPN client, check the terminal still you connected to the instance or not.